-- In this context, the primary role of civil society within the GEF Partnership is to contribute to, as appropriate, the development, implementation, monitoring, and evaluation of GEF programs and projects, through (amongst others) engagement in projects on the ground, building awareness of the GEF in local communities, dissemination of information about the GEF to stakeholders, engagement with recipient country governments and participation with Council members.
+- In this context, the primary role of civil society within the GEF Partnership is to contribute to, as appropriate, the development, implementation, monitoring and evaluation of GEF programs and projects, through the (amongst others) engagement in projects on the ground, building awareness of the GEF in local communities, dissemination of information about the GEF to stakeholders, engagement with recipient country governments and participation with Council members.

 - In addition, civil society plays an advisory role for the GEF Council on institutional policies and guidelines and helps formulate strategies effectively.
-To this end, the CSO Network plays a key role in advocacy and outreach to civil society at the global level, by supporting the dissemination of information about the GEF as well as contributing to policy and strategy development.
+To this end, the CSO Network plays a key role in advocacy and outreach to civil society at the global level, by supporting the dissemination of information about the GEF, as well as by contributing to policy and strategy development.

 The GEF Small Grants Programme (GEF SGP), implemented by the United Nations Development Programme (UNDP), provides financial and technical support to communities and CSOs to meet the overall objective of "global environmental benefits secured through community-based initiatives and actions".
-Taking “local action, global impact” as its core mission, the GEF SGP has been supporting local and regional communities and CSOs, by financing innovative projects, through a long-term commitment to community-based sustainable development.
+Taking “local action, global impact” as its core mission, the GEF SGP has been supporting local and regional communities and CSOs, by financing innovative projects through a long-term commitment to community-based sustainable development.

 GEF CSO Network

-- Commenting on project proposals: Since GEF Agencies are required to consult civil society stakeholders for project approval, these may comment on project proposals, or be involved in project consultations, by contacting the GEF Agency project officer for a particular project and/or the operational focal point at the government level.
+- Commenting on project proposals: Since GEF Agencies are required to consult CSOs for project approval, these may comment on project proposals, or be involved in project consultations, by contacting the GEF Agency project officer for a particular project and/or the operational focal point at the government level.
 The GEF Project Identification Form (PIF) for each project also indicates the project contact person, and are available in the GEF project database.